HyagoOliveira/InputSystem/README.md

 This package contains some useful processors you can use to improve how inputs are processed:

 * **StickDeadzoneClampedProcessor**: clamps a Stick input axis between a minimum and maximum value.
-Unity has a similar processor StickDeadzone but this one doe not clamp the vector.
+Unity has a similar processor (StickDeadzone) but this one does not clamp the vector.
 * **TruncateStickProcessor**: truncates an input axis using an absolute value.

-### InputActionPopup Property
+## InputActionPopup Property

 This property displays the actions from a given **InputActionMap** as a Popup field.